 Provides up to 10MW for the grid

 FCR stands for Frequency Containment Reserve.
 Put simply, this means that a reserve of energy is created to balance rapid fluctuations in electricity demand that affect the frequency of the grid.
 This is because the power system is dependent on a balance between production and consumption – and it functions best at 50Hz.
 As the proportion of weather-dependent renewable energy grows, larger reserves are required, which in turn is set to create new revenue streams for companies with flexible electricity consumption.

-Bikupa data centre started the FCR-D service from Vattenfall last autumn.
-The project is a collaboration with Sympower, experts in power demand flexibility, who provide the technical solution that enables data centres to participate in FCR.
+Bikupa Datacenter started the FCR-D service from Vattenfall last autumn.
+The project is a collaboration with Sympower, experts in power demand flexibility, who provide the technical solution that enables datacenters to participate in FCR.
 In practice, the service means that Bikupa shuts down its processes if the electricity network’s frequency falls below 49.90Hz until the frequency recovers.
 The product that the electricity consumer sells is thus a frequency reserve.
 Supply interruptions are brief and rare, so impact is minimal.

 A win-win for all stakeholders

-Ebel explains that FCR is particularly well-suited for Bikupa data center as the data centre only powers the operations of their own company.
+Ebel explains that FCR is particularly well-suited for Bikupa Datacenter as the Datacenter only powers the operations of their own company.
 Therefore, shutting down large parts of the centre’s capacity for short periods does not present a problem.
-At the same time, Ebel emphasizes that this is a solution that most decentralized data centres should benefit from – even those with external customers.
+At the same time, Ebel emphasizes that this is a solution that most decentralized datacenters should benefit from – even those with external customers.